10 Common IT Interview Questions and How to Answer Them

 An interviewer will likely ask general questions to assess your interest in the job and your capabilities.
 Hearing directly from you about what you consider your strongest assets can be a good way for employers to assess your motivations, your skill set, and your fit for the job.

 Reiterate your strengths and skills that are applicable to the job.
-Show how your qualities line up with what the employer is looking for, both in terms of technical skill, motivation, and personality.
+Show how your qualities line up with what they’re looking for, both in terms of technical skill and personality.

-It can also help to convey enthusiasm and show that you’re willing and eager to learn.
+It can also help to convey enthusiasm, and show that you’re willing and eager to learn.
 If you’re genuinely excited about the job and the company, that can show through.
-Be sure to find a few points in the job description or company website that makes you eager to work for them before the interview to draw on.
+Be sure to find a few points in the job description or company website that makes you eager to work for them before the interview.

 Other forms this question might take: